-Can hair be transplanted onto scar tissue?
+Can you do a hair transplant on scar tissue?

 8th January 2019

-If you have scar tissue on your scalp – from an injury, a burn or even a previous hair transplant – you may be considering a hair transplant to help disguise it.
+If you have scar tissue on your scalp – from an injury, a burn or even a previous hair transplant – you may be considering a hair transplant on scar tissue to help disguise it.
 Alternatively, you may wish to have a hair transplant and are worried that your scar tissue prevents you from benefitting.

 The answer is that hair transplants can indeed be performed over existing scar tissue – and there are many successful examples of this.
 However, extra care is required by the surgeon and multiple procedures may be required to achieve good results because scarred areas have a reduced blood supply.